 Water Science for Maryland, Delaware and the District of Columbia

-In February, 58 percent of groundwater levels and 46 percent of monthly mean streamflows were normal (between the 25th and 75th percentiles) at sites used to monitor the response of water resources to changes in climatic conditions in Maryland, Delaware, and the District of Columbia.
+Seventy-eighty percent of the groundwater levels and 94 percent of the streamflow levels were normal (between the 25th and 75th percentiles) at sites used to monitor the response of water resources to changes in climatic conditions in Maryland, Delaware, and the District of Columbia.

 *A percentile is a value on a scale from 0 to 100 that indicates the percent of a distribution that is equal to or below it.
 A percentile between 25 and 75 is considered normal.
 For example, a groundwater level in the 90th percentile is equal to or greater than 90 percent of the values recorded for that month.